Robert Llewellyn: Other television work

 Llewellyn has presented a number of programmes for UK television.
 His first outing as a presenter was on Scrapheap Challenge, produced by Channel 4; the series saw teams of engineers competing to build machines to complete a given task from materials scavenged from a scrapheap.
 His other presenting roles include a version of Discovery Channel's How Do They Do It? and the BBC/Open University programme Hollywood Science.

-In 1992, Llewellyn acted in "Parade", the fourth episode of series two of Bottom, as a wounded Falklands War veteran named Mr. N. Stiles.
+In 1992, Llewellyn appeared in "Parade", the fourth episode of series two of Bottom, as a wounded Falklands War veteran named Mr. N. Stiles.

 Llewellyn's project it2i2 was released on DVD in March 2006.
 Since then, he has had a YouTube video blog called "Llewtube".
 His book Sold Out: How I Survived a Year of Not Shopping — based on his YouTube series Making Do — was published in October 2008.

 In February 2009, Llewellyn featured as a guest in episode 127 of the technology-related podcast MacBreak Weekly with Leo Laporte.

-In 2007 Llewellyn has starred as the prime minister in an episode of the CBBC series M.I.
+In 2007 Llewellyn appeared as the Prime Minister in an episode of the CBBC series M.I.
 High.
 He presented the 2008 Channel 5 game show Top Trumps.

 Llewellyn reviewed the world of science and technology in his popular Machine of the Week report.

 Since 2009 Llewellyn has provided the voice of news anchor Perry Flynn for PlayStation Home TV, which airs in the Home Theatre of the European version of PlayStation Home.

 Llewellyn has worked as a voice actor, providing the voices of the alien creatures in Skywhales (1983), the voice of Feeble for The Feeble Files (1997), Old Joe in Christmas Carol: The Movie, and the gryphon in the 2005 film MirrorMask.
 In the documentary Dwarfing USA (released on the DVD of Red Dwarf V), he described himself as "very much a 'don't want to do it now' kind of person".

 Llewellyn's web series Carpool ran from 2009 to 2014, and spawned a television series of the same name on the television channel Dave from 2010-2011.
 In January 2011, Llewellyn appeared on Celebrity Mastermind answering questions on the specialist subject of electric cars; he has expressed an interest in working on a television series about technologies that we might use in the future.

 In 2010, Llewellyn was the narrator of the Channel 5 series The Boss is Coming to Dinner.
 He appeared in the 2013 movie Ashens and the Quest for the GameChild alongside Stuart Ashen and Warwick Davis, and the 2020 sequel, Ashens and the Polybius Heist.

 Llewellyn presented the 2015 BBC Two show The World's Busiest Railway alongside Dan Snow and Anita Rani, which later featured on Netflix under the title "Mumbai Railway".

-In 2019, Llewellyn was a contestant alongside Craig Charles on the BBC1 series Antiques Road Trip.
+In 2019, Llewellyn was a contestant alongside Craig Charles on the BBC One series Antiques Road Trip.